FlagshipBugsauce/poker/README.md

 * Once node is installed, it is recommended you install the Angular CLI.
     * Install using the terminal command `npm install -g @angular/cli`

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ## Working on the Project:
 * **DO NOT** work directly on the develop (or master) branch.
    * Any work you do **MUST** be done on your own branch.